NextFire/apple-music-discord-rpc/README.md

 ## Usage

+### Compilation

-First, clone this repository and install node dependancies: `npm install --production`
+First, clone this repository and install node dependancies (`npm install`) then run `npm run build` to compile the TypeScript file to a node runnable JavaScript file.

 ### Quick use